 “Hey!
 That is…”

 Wallace finally stepped forward to turn the knob.
 He felt a bit strange also, but the worse could happen was seeing some sort of weapon pointing at him, right?
 He sighed out before pushing the door in.
-As Ehlo was about to yell out a warning, they saw a guy in white t-shirt and pants vacuuming the living room.
+As Ehlo was about to yell out a warning, they saw a guy in a white t-shirt and pants vacuuming the living room.
 A very familiar scene from about two weeks ago–at least to Ehlo and Johnny.
 He still had the clean hair cut and moved with ease around the living room.
 It seemed like he never left at all.
 The guys stayed silent to watch the scene, not believing it.
 Ehlo even rubbed his eyes to make sure he was not imagining it.
 The guy finally turned around to face them as he turned off the vacuum cleaner.

 “What are you all gawking at?”
 The guy asked.
 “Close that door before some mosquitoes invite themselves in.”